pmarsceill/this-modern-web/content/blog/2022-01-15-jealousy-list.md

 ![](/assets/jealousy-list-2021/ostalgia.png)

-[Michael Feeney](https://swallowmygraphicdesign.com) explores what various modern apps would have looked like in MacOS 9.
+I've said it before — but I am a sucker for vintage internet nostalgia, so [Michael Feeney](https://swallowmygraphicdesign.com) exploring what various modern apps would have looked like in MacOS 9 is really up my alley.
 Complete with a MacOS 9 UI kit for Figma.

 _Links: [swallowmygraphicdesign.com](https://swallowmygraphicdesign.com/project/macostalgia)_